Kya: Dark Lineage: Gameplay

 Puzzles, which often rely on items or creatures within the immediate environment to solve, are another part of the game.
 Other puzzles might require creative use of Kya's mobility or use of her fully upgraded Boomy's ability to be directed as the player wishes.
 Some may only be solved when the player has acquired the correct equipment for Kya from Nativ City.

 Beyond the beginning portion of the game the player's advancement is based on three factors: The equipment they have purchased, the number of Wolfen/Wolfun Kya has turned back into Nativs and ultimately, the collection of all seven Runes.
 A total of 260 Nativs can be rescued throughout the course of the game, though the player is not required to rescue them all in order to confront Brazul and complete the game.

 A hand-to-hand combat system which is very similar to modern brawlers is included, during which Kya is unable to use her ranged weapons and must instead engage her foes in melee with punches, kicks and throws.
 The player will engage in this form of combat whenever a Wolfen/Wolfun is near.
 Players start with only a few simple moves Kya learns from Akasa, though players can acquire more powerful bracelets in Nativ shops which increase the strength of Kya's attacks and allow her to use a greater variety of combat moves, such as grabbing Wolfen/Wolfun by their tails and spinning them around, or even riding on top of them to ram against others.
 Whenever a Wolfen/Wolfun is knocked unconscious, the player can exorcize it back into its original Nativ form, assuming Kya has enough Mana spheres.

 Further adding to the diversity of the game are Magic Boards which allow Kya to rapidly descend across rocky or otherwise treacherous terrain.
 These sequences greatly resemble snowboarding games, though Kya initially is forced to simply slide down slippery areas on her feet.
 Later sequences require players to initially purchase and then upgrade Kya's Magic Board so that she can gain the ability to jump or rapidly increase her speed.

 Release

-Kya: Dark Lineage was released exclusively for PlayStation 2 in North America on November 18, 2003, in Australia on December 19, 2003, and in PAL territories the following year on April 2, 2004.
+Kya: Dark Lineage was released exclusively for PlayStation 2 in North America on November 18, 2003, In France on November 21, 2003, in Australia on December 19, 2003, and in PAL territories the following year on April 2, 2004.